CoderTobi/VirtualHereLib/README.md

             Task.Delay(1500).Wait();

             // Close the application
-            // Note: connectToApplication() must be called bevor stop() can be called client.stop();
+            // Note: connectToApplication() must be called before stop() can be called client.stop();
         }
     }